-Area Manager means Deputy Vice-Chancellors, Vice Presidents, Pro Vice-Chancellors, Executive Deans, Director Human Resources, Chief Executive of External Relations (and a person acting in these positions) and Institute Directors.
+Area Manager means Deputy Vice-Chancellors, Vice Presidents, Pro Vice-Chancellors, Executive Deans, Executive Director Human Resources, and Institute Directors.

 A Conflict of Interest arises when an individual's personal, external, or financial interests, or those of a person with whom they have a close personal relationship, come into conflict with the performance of their duties to the University.
 A conflict of interest may be actual, perceived, or potential.